emanualjade/test-openapi/README.md

-If you have already described your API endpoints with [OpenAPI](https://www.openapis.org/), the following will automatically be re-used by the tests (so you don't need to repeat them): HTTP method, URL, path, query variables, request body, response status, response headers and response body.
+If you have already described your API endpoints with [OpenAPI](https://www.openapis.org/), the following will automatically be re-used in the tests (so you don't need to repeat them): HTTP method, URL, path, query variables, request body, response status, response headers and response body.